Verdict: Thor and Hulk's adventure is a hilarious and a fantastic addition to the franchise.

 While there is a lot of skepticism around Marvel pulling off Infinity War successfully, they have done a fantastic job with this one handling so many plots and subplots at the same time.
 While there also has been criticism regarding movies just being stepping stones to the next one, this one is a great stand-alone movie with some references to the earlier movies but nothing when it comes to the future movies.

 Immigrant Song by Led Zeppelin has definitely been the highlight of the teaser trailer and it makes an appearance in the movie as well.
 Apart from that Mark Mothersbaugh does an amazing job with the background score going with the whole 80's sci-fi theme.

 What Could Have Been Better:

 Everything was exceeding our expectations when it comes to this Asgardian God.
-We might say that there could be a little less humor but it is not easy to take the Hammer wielding God seriously with his cape and all and previous directors taking the serious stance.
+We might say that there could be a little less humor but it is not easy to take the Hammer wielding God seriously with his cape and all.
+The previous directors took a serious stance and we know how that turned out.
 We could say we would like a few more easter eggs but it was a relief we didn't have to analyze every frame looking for one.
 Although, the movie could be a little longer.